Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Infosec/Incident_response/IRandIM.md

         * The SIEM system could alert on a custom rule that was created by the analysts.
           * EX: an impossible travel rule where a user's account is being logged in from two different countries simultaneously.

+* *Setting up an incident response capability requires orgs to make several decisions, including having a specific definition for the term "incident" to fit a clear scope.*
+  * Therefore, we can differentiate events and incidents as the following:
+    * Event: This is an observed occurrence within a system or network.
+      * It ranges from a user connecting to a file server, a user sending emails, or anti-malware software blocking an infection.
+    * Incident: This is a violation of security policies or practices by an adversary to negatively affect the org through actions such as exfiltrating data, encrypting through ransomware, or causing a denial of services.

 ## What is the Incident Management (IM)?

 * IM covers the process aspect of dealing with an incident.